Kuratowski's theorem: History

 as the theorem was reportedly proved independently by Lev Pontryagin around 1927.

 However, as Pontryagin never published his proof, this usage has not spread to other places.

 Related results

 A closely related result, Wagner's theorem, characterizes the planar graphs by their minors in terms of the same two forbidden graphs $K_5$ and $K_{3,3}$.
 Every Kuratowski subgraph is a special case of a minor of the same type, and while the reverse is not true, it is not difficult to find a Kuratowski subgraph (of one type or the other) from one of these two forbidden minors; therefore, these two theorems are equivalent.

-An extension is the Robertson-Seymour theorem.
+An extension is the Robertson–Seymour theorem, stating that every class of graphs closed under taking minors (as the planar graphs are) can be characterized in an analogous way by a finite set of forbidden minors.